joshyorko/activerecord-tenanted/GUIDE.md

 #### 2.2.1 PostgreSQL Multi-Tenancy Strategies

-PostgreSQL supports two isolation strategies, configurable via the `schema_name_pattern` option in `database.yml`.
+PostgreSQL supports two isolation strategies, automatically inferred from the database name configuration.

 ##### Schema-Based Multi-Tenancy

 Uses PostgreSQL schemas within a single database.
-This is the default strategy and is recommended for most use cases.
+This is the recommended strategy for most use cases.

 **Configuration:**